 - COVID Oximetry @home uses pulse oximeters for patients at risk to safely self-monitor their condition at home, providing an opportunity to detect a decline in their condition that might require hospital review and admission.
 Early experiences of implementing this approach have been linked to reduced mortality, hospital length of stay, and the number of patients requiring intensive care admission and ventilation.
 Click here to view our COVID Oximetry @home implementation pack and watch our series of webinars.

 - The COVID virtual ward model is a secondary-care-led initiative to support early and safe discharge from hospital (step down care) for COVID patients.
 It has already been implemented in some parts of the country where it is having an impact in reducing emergency admission and builds on the COVID Oximetry @home model.
 In January 2022 systems received a letter (C1041-letter-supporting-hospital-discharge-covid-virtual-wards-13-jan-21.pdf) recommending that all integrated care systems (ICSs) immediately establish COVID virtual wards to support the earlier and safe discharge of COVID-19 inpatients in addition to their work on COVID Oximetry @home pathways.
-Read more about COVID virtual wards and access our learning resources, including webinars, here.
+Read more about COVID Virtual Wards and access our learning resources, including webinars.

 What does this mean for patients?

-By mid-February 2021 over 1600 patients in the West of England have been enrolled on either COVID Oximetry @home or COVID virtual wards.
+By mid-May 2021 over 2000 patients in the West of England have been enrolled on either COVID Oximetry @home or COVID virtual wards.
 Read about our rapid and collaborative implementation of pulse oximetry services across the region, as well as a case study, here.

 General advice for anyone experiencing the symptoms of COVID-19 is available on the NHS website.
 The NHS has also published a ‘safety netting’ leaflet for people with suspected coronavirus who are isolating at home.

 Patients may use a remote monitoring COVID-19 diary to track their pulse oximeter readings.
 Translations of the COVID-19 diary are available here as well as an using a pulse oximeter to check you are OK easy read version.